Stomach Pain in Kids and Teens

 Constipation

 Younger kids may not know what constipation is or that it can lead to stomach pain.
-If your child complains of stomach pain around the belly button or the left lower side of the abdomen, ask them when they last pooped, or if they’re having problems doing it.
+If your child complains of pain around the belly button or the left, lower side of the stomach, ask them when they last pooped, or if they’re having problems doing it.

 Overeating